LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/accessibilty-policy.md

 The embedded engagement window supports the following survey types:

-* **Pre-chat survey:** Survey can be presented to the visitor in the time between when they click on the engagement and the time they enter the queue, provided there is an agent available.
+* [**Pre-chat survey**](contact-center-management-live-chat-operations-surveys-with-live-chat.html#pre-chat-survey)**:** Survey can be presented to the visitor in the time between when they click on the engagement and the time they enter the queue, provided there is an agent available.
 The information the visitor adds to this survey provides preliminary information to the agent about the visitor, such as the visitor’s name or the purpose of the inquiry.
-* **Post-chat survey:** Survey can be presented to the visitor once their chat has ended.
+* [**Post-chat survey**](contact-center-management-live-chat-operations-surveys-with-live-chat.html#post-chat-survey)**:** Survey can be presented to the visitor once their chat has ended.
 The information the visitor adds to this survey can be used to get feedback on the chat and measure customer satisfaction.
 An example for a post-chat survey question is a CSAT (Customer Satisfaction) question, such as, "How happy are you with the service you received in your last chat?"
-* **Offline survey**: Survey may be triggered when there are no available agents, for example, outside of the contact center operating hours.
+* [**Offline survey**](contact-center-management-live-chat-operations-surveys-with-live-chat.html#offline-survey): Survey may be triggered when there are no available agents, for example, outside of the contact center operating hours.
 The information the visitor provides in this survey allows them to leave a message, understand what they are inquiring about, and/or collect their contact’s information so they can be reached during regular business hours.

 There is an option to make survey questions mandatory; in which case a visitor can only submit the survey when all mandatory questions are answered.
 Below is an example of an offline survey form in the Embedded Engagement window.